Eat Out on $15

 Budweiser was on special for $5, house wine is $7.50 a glass and cocktails start from $13.
 Churros are no longer on the menu but those tortilla chips served as entree and dessert.
 A good value night out in a unique venue with friendly staff.
 See facebook for gig information.
 Open from 5pm Tuesday - Friday and Saturday from 6pm.
 (MenuMania reviews, see what Localist has to say).

-If you're a fan of pies Concrete Playground ate their way to The Five Best Pies in Auckland.
-Reminiscent of an old school Kiwi lunch I recommend you match your Little and Friday mince and cheese pie with one of their divine doughnuts.
+Reminiscent of an old school Kiwi lunch you can match a Little and Friday mince and cheese pie with one of their divine doughnuts.